Before the Student Has Been Found Eligible for Special Education Services

 Step 2: The Child is Evaluated

-The comprehensive assessment can begin once the school has received written permission from the student’s parent or guardian.
-The data gathered from the comprehensive assessment will then be used to determine if the student is eligible for special education services.
-It is important to note that a time-sensitive timeline must be adhered to.
-The comprehensive assessment must be completed within 30 school days of the school receiving permission from the student’s parent or guardian.
-Additionally, the assessments used for special education evaluation must meet certain psychometric criteria, with the most important being reliability and validity.
+The comprehensive assessment begins once the school receives written permission from the student’s parent or guardian.
+The school uses the data gathered from the comprehensive assessment to determine student eligibility for special education services.
+A time-sensitive timeline must be followed: The comprehensive assessment must be completed within 30 school days after receipt of written permission from the student’s parent or guardian.
+The assessments for special education evaluation also must meet certain psychometric criteria, with reliability and validity as the most important.

 A reliable measure will likely produce the same results in measuring what it is intended to measure.
-A valid measure measures what was intended (construct validity), corresponds well to other valid measures (concurrent validity), and predicts with accuracy how students are likely to perform on an accountability measure (predictive validity).
+A valid measure measures what was intended (construct validity), corresponds well to other valid measures (concurrent validity), and predicts with accuracy likely student performance on an accountability measure (predictive validity).

-- Curriculum-based assessments (CBAs) that measure a student’s progress in content delivered by the teacher.
+- Curriculum-based assessments (CBAs) that measure a student’s progress in teacher-delivered content.

 - Norm-referenced tests, a standardized measurement that compares a student’s performance to peers of the same age or grade.

-- Criterion-referenced tests which measure specific performance or content standards on a scale from basic to proficient.
+- Criterion-referenced tests that measure specific performance or content standards on a scale from basic to proficient.

 - Intelligence scales (also called IQ tests) that measure a student’s overall cognitive ability.